instructure/common_cartridge/README.md

 CommonCartridge::Parser.parse(xml)
 ```

-You can configure cartridge as well.
+You can configure common_cartridge as well.

 ``` ruby
 CommonCartridge.configure do |c|